michelesr/thesis/src/ci.md

 Note that this process has been tested on an Arch Linux distribution and some parameters (such as the library path) can be different in another distribution.
-Also the `jenkins_data` directory must belong to the same UUID as the jenkins user (`1000`).
-The UUID of the current user can be found with the command:
+Also the `jenkins_data` directory must belong to the same UID as the jenkins user (`1000`).
+The UID of the current user can be found with the command:

     $ cat /etc/passwd | grep $(whoami)
     michele:x:1000:1000::/home/michele:/usr/bin/zsh

-If the users doesn't match, using of UUID `1000` can always be forced with:
+If the users doesn't match, using of UID `1000` can always be forced with:

     # chmod 1000:1000 $HOME/jenkins_data